Life As a Sailor or Marine Oiler

-Other Sailor or Marine Oiler Job Titles
+Sailor or Marine Oiler Employment Estimates

 The states with the most job growth for Sailor or Marine Oiler are Idaho, Tennessee, and Minnesota.
 Watch out if you plan on working in Kentucky, Indiana, or Mississippi.
 These states have the worst job growth for this type of profession.

-Sailor or Marine Oiler Salary
+How Much Does a Sailor or Marine Oiler Make?

 The average yearly salary of a Sailor or Marine Oiler ranges between $23,880 and $72,510.

 Sailors and Marine Oilers who work in Michigan, Minnesota, or Washington, make the highest salaries.

 Below is a list of the median annual salaries for Sailors and Marine Oilers in different U.S. states.